kx1t/ADSB-heatmap/README.md

 Collection of scripts and modifications to sock30003's heatmap utility to write a daily heatmap based on OpenStreetMap.
 Copyright 2020 by Ramon F. Kolb - Licensed under GPL3.0 - see separate license file.

+For an example, see http://ramonk.net/heatmap

 ## Attributions, inclusions, and prerequisites

 1. You must have a Raspberry Pi with a working version of dump1090, dump1090-fa, dump1090-mutability, or the equivalent dump978 versions installed.
-If you don't, stop right here.
+If you don't have this, stop right here.
 It makes no sense to continue unless you understand the basic functions of the ADSB receiver for Raspberry Pi
 2. The scripts in this repository use a slightly modified version of https://github.com/tedsluis/dump1090.socket30003, used and distributed under the GPLv3.0 license.
 3. The heatmap is based on a https://github.com/Leaflet/Leaflet.heat, which is a plugin to http://leafletjs.com.
 Leaflet.heat is used and distributed under the BSD 2-Clause "Simplified" License.
 4. The heatmap is rendered on OpenStreetMaps.